-Military Sex Crimes Defense Attorney
+Military Sex Crimes Defense Attorney in Colorado Springs

 Sexual assault is a serious crime, regardless of whether it happens in a civilian or military space.
 Reported instances of sexual assault in the military are on the rise, though under-reporting remains an issue.
 Due to this growing incidence of sexual assault and the occurrence of several high-profile cases, the Department of Defense has started to focus on better enforcing military sexual assault law.
 It’s made reporting sexual assault much easier and has worked to provide better access to victim services in order to help victims cope with their experience.

 Unlike civilians, military personnel aren’t tried in civilian courts for sexual assault.
 Instead, they face a court-martial process with its own procedures, penalties, and possible defenses against charges.
 In addition to the articles on sexual assault, the Uniform Code of Military Justice also has articles regarding child pornography and statutory rape, which have similarly harsh penalties.

 The Uniform Code of Military Justice defines sexual assault as an event whereby a person commits a sexual act on another person, either by threatening or causing bodily harm, falsely stating that the sexual act has a professional purpose, or by pretending to be another person.
 Sexual assault can also be carried out on a sleeping or unconscious person, as well as any person who is legally unable to provide consent, such as someone who is underage or has a physical or mental disability.